klogic/design-patterns/AbstractFactory/README.md

 ### When to Use

 - use when have 1 product family for each class
-- each product have spicific implementation clearly. eg. implement windowGUI and macGUI
+- each product have specific implementation clearly. eg. implement windowGUI and macGUI

 ### Example